sdslack/csci_6118_project/README.md

 In the jb folder within the source folder, is the query_data.py script that will execute the main querying functionalities for the data.
 The code will essentially query an inputted data file based on provided querying filters for the data and then output a csv file of the filtered data.
 The way filter criteria are inputted must follow the correct format.

 - For the filter parameters, inputs must be provided in quotations when providing multiple filters.
-- Each individual variable to be filterd must be written with a semicolon in between the name of variable and filter criteria/value like this --> "col_name:value1"
+- Each individual variable to be filtered must be written with a semicolon in between the name of variable and filter criteria/value like this --> "col_name:value1"
 - If there are multiple variables to be filtered, then each different variable must be separated with a ; --> "col_name1:value1 ; col_name2:value2"
 - If the variable/column(s) to be filtered are not in the data frame or has been typed incorrectly, the code will query only the columns found in the dataframe and spit out a message indicating which columns where not in the found.
 - Criteria for each column separated by a comma will be interpreted as OR operations UNLESS there are multiple != statements which will be read as AND operations.